 I personally prefer hot press paper.
 Why?
-Because the beef of my art isn’t the colors.
+Because the bread and butter of my art are not the colors.
 It’s the drawing under the colors.
 Hot press paper is the most smooth, and the easiest to draw on.

 If you’re wondering the difference between the two papers, cold press paper has a bumpier texture.
 It’s slightly better for multiple washes.
 However, I paint my skin tones seven times wet on wet on hot press paper and don’t have any complaints.